Unruh effect for inertial observers through vacuum correlations: (1+1)-dimensional dilatonic black hole

 while the inner product between $v_{\Omega}$ and $u_{\omega}$ gives

-\end{widetext} with $B(x,y)$ being the Beta function.
-Therefore, we can verify that the late time right moving observers (such a observer is depicted by the thick magenta curve in \ref{fig:penrose03}) do obtain a thermal spectrum \cite{Fabbri:2005mw} with a temperature $1/\lambda$ from \bea N_{\Omega} = \int_{\omega} |\beta _{\Omega \omega}|^2. \eea Interestingly, all references to the matter content which formed the black hole, appears only in the phase (see \ref{AlphaCGHS} and \ref{BetaCGHS}), through $P^{+}$ and gets wiped out when we take the modulus.
+with $B(x,y)$ being the Beta function.
+Therefore, we can verify that the late time right moving observers (such a observer is depicted by the thick magenta curve in \ref{fig:penrose03}) do obtain a thermal spectrum \cite{Fabbri:2005mw} with a temperature $\lambda/2\pi$, such that the expectation value of the densitized number operator in the `in' vacuum becomes, \bea _{\rm in}\langle 0|N_{\Omega}|0\rangle _{\rm in}=\int_{\omega} |\beta _{\Omega \omega}|^2 =\frac{1}{\exp(\frac{2\pi \Omega}{ \lambda})-1}, \eea which is certainly thermal.
+Similarly the higher correlations are also thermal with identical temperature.
+In two dimensions, the parameter $\lambda$ has dimension $L^{-1}$ and is a legitimate quantity to set the scale of the frequencies of emission.
+Further, $\lambda$ also turns out to be the surface gravity of the black hole.
+Interestingly, the effect of mass of the black hole can be eliminated in the redefinition of the co-ordinates in the region exterior to the black hole \cite{Fabbri:2005mw}.
+As a result, $M$ does not explicitly appear in the expression for the temperature, which is essentially related to the surface gravity.

+Further, all references to the matter content which formed the black hole, appears only in the phase (see \ref{AlphaCGHS} and \ref{BetaCGHS}), through $P^{+}$ and gets wiped out when we take the modulus.
 If we follow a null ray originating from $\mathcal{J}_{L}^{-}$ or a timelike trajectory and moving rightwards, it suffers a change of geometry once it crosses the collapsing null shell, as in the case for Schwarzschild hole formation.
 Therefore, the experiences of these observers are inclusive of both tracing over and the geometry change.
 Hence, as associated with a black hole formation, there is an associated flux of radiation as measured by the observers attached to such trajectories \cite{Fabbri:2005mw,Mikovic:1996bh}.
 However, this model being asymmetric under left-right exchange, provides an opportunity of studying the effect of tracing over separately, if we consider the left-moving modes, which we do next.